 From time to time, the Company has applied for and received cash grant awards from the U.S. Treasury Department (the "Treasury") under Section 1603 of the American Recovery and Reinvestment Act of 2009 (the "Act").
 The Act authorized the Treasury to make payments to eligible persons who place in service qualifying renewable energy projects.
 The grants are paid in lieu of investment tax credits.
-All of the cash proceeds from the grants were used and recorded as a reduction in the cost basis of the applicable project assets.
+All of the cash proceeds from the grants were used and recorded as a reduction in the cost basis of the applicable energy assets.
 If the Company disposes of the property, or the property ceases to qualify as specified energy property, within five years from the date the property is placed in service, then a prorated portion of the Section 1603 payment must be repaid.

-The Company did not receive any Section 1603 grants during the years ended December 31, 2016 and December 31, 2015.
-The Company received \$3,727 in Section 1603 grants during the year ended December 31, 2014.
+The Company did not receive any Section 1603 grants during the years ended December 31, 2017, 2016 and 2015.
 No further Section 1603 grant payments are expected to be received as the program has expired.

 For tax purposes, the Section 1603 payments are not included in federal and certain state taxable income and the basis of the property is reduced by 50% of the payment received.
-Deferred grant income of \$7,739 and \$8,291 in the accompanying consolidated balance sheets at December 31, 2016 and 2015, respectively, represents the benefit of the basis difference to be amortized to income tax expense over the life of the related property.
+Deferred grant income of \$7,188 and \$7,739 in the accompanying consolidated balance sheets at December 31, 2017 and 2016, respectively, represents the benefit of the basis difference to be amortized to income tax expense over the life of the related property.